From left to right: Suvi Salmenniemi (PI), Tatiana Tiaynen-Qadir, Laura Lyytikäinen, Harley Bergroth, Inna Perheentupa

 Johanna Nurmi (Post-doc)

-Johanna Nurmi is a post-doctoral researcher, currently working as a University Lecturer of sociology at the University of Turku.
+Johanna Nurmi is a post-doctoral researcher in the Department of Social Research (sociology) at the University of Turku.
 In the TrackThera project, she studies the anti-vaccination movement in Finland, looking at vaccination refusal as a political lifestyle choice.
 Her research maps the lifestyle and health attitudes of vaccination-refusing families and individuals, as well as their relationship with biomedical institutions and practitioners.

 Nurmi has experience in feminist ethnography and narrative research.
 Her research interests also include violence, memorialization, and death studies.
 In her doctoral dissertation (2014) she examined the forming of collective experiences of school shootings, community-level recovery, spontaneous memorialization, and solidarity and conflict in the aftermath of mass violence.
 She has also spent six months as a Fulbright scholar at Virginia Tech University in 2012.